-Incubation Period: The time it takes for someone with an infection to start showing symptoms.
+Incubation period: The time it takes for someone with an infection to start showing symptoms.
 For COVID-19, symptoms appear 2-14 days after infection.

-Physical Distancing: Putting space between yourself and other people at all times.
+Physical distancing: Putting space between yourself and other people at all times.
 The goal is to slow down how fast an infection spreads.

 Screening: This is not the same as a coronavirus test.
-This step helps health care workers decide if you actually need a coronavirus test.
-It is a series of basic questions about your health conditions and recent history.
-A screening may also include other common health care procedures, like taking your temperature.
+This step helps healthcare workers to decide if you actually need a coronavirus test.
+It's a series of basic questions about your health condition and recent history.
+A screening may also include other common healthcare procedures, like taking your temperature.

-Self-Isolation: Separating yourself when you're sick from healthy individuals to prevent spreading illness.
+Self-isolation: Separating yourself when you're sick from healthy individuals to prevent spreading illness.

-Self-Quarantine: Self-quarantine is a method of slowing the spread of COVID-19 by staying at home and away from other people.
-You might be asked to self-quarantine if you have knowingly been exposed to an infected person, or recently returned from traveling to a part of the country or the world where COVID-19 is spreading rapidly.
+Self-quarantine: Self-quarantine is a method of slowing the spread of COVID-19 through staying at home and away from other people.
+You might be asked to practice self-quarantine if you have knowingly been exposed to an infected person, or recently returned from traveling to a part of the country or the world where COVID-19 is spreading rapidly.

 Symptomatic: When a person shows signs of illness.
 For COVID-19, that includes cough, fever or shortness of breath.
-Call your health care provider or the AU Medical Clinic at 334-844-9825 if you have any symptoms.
+Call your healthcare provider or the AU Medical Clinic if you have any of the symptoms.